How to know when salmon is done? Here’s how to tell! Plus, reference this timing chart for salmon cooking methods.

 How to tell when salmon is done?
 There are a few methods to do so.
 Spoiler alert: we suggest that you buy a food thermometer!
 It’s the best way to get a precise reading on whether it’s cooked.
 Keep in mind: there are many types of salmon (Coho, Atlantic, King, etc.) that come in many different thicknesses, so each piece will cook differently.
 No two pieces of fish are alike, so the exact timing will vary every time you cook it.
 Here’s how to know when salmon is done:

 - Best way: use a food thermometer!
 The internal temperature should measure 125 to 130 degrees Fahrenheit in the center for medium cooked salmon.
+The internal temperature should measure 125 to 130 degrees Fahrenheit in the center for medium cooked salmon.
+If you prefer medium rare, you can stop cooking at 120 degrees.
 Make sure you insert the probe into the thickest spot.
 The fish will continue to cook after you remove it from the heat.
-If you prefer medium rare, you can stop cooking at 120 degrees.
+To ensure full safety, the FDA recommended temperature for seafood is 145 degrees, or well done.

 - Alternate: flake with a fork.
 Cook the fish until the salmon just starts to flake when pricked with a fork.